 - 5 Steps To Help You With Your Broke Mindset

 Before you buy, think about your financial struggles and where you want to be.
 I worked retail, and the temptation to shop was insane.
-It was challenging for me at first, but every time I would attempt to buy something I didn’t need, I would think of my journey and listen to my voice of reasoning.
+It was challenging for me at first, but every time I would attempt to buy something I didn’t need, I would think of my journey and listen to my reasoning voice.

 You will also be surprised to hear about people that are doing exactly what you’re doing.
 From there, you have support from others.

 Also, you will find amazing people that have gone, are going, or are starting on their own financial journey.
-When you are in doubt or struggling, surround yourself with others who understand and are going through the same journey.
-Online you will find a community of people that will provide you with the support you need.
+Many will give you advice about your frugal struggles and will encourage you.

-Learn to say no. This was major for me, learning to say no to people for feeling like I was going to disappoint or upset them.
-Learn to say no to that girls night out.
+Learn to say no. This was major for me, learning to say no to people for feeling like I would disappoint or upset them.
+Learn to say no to that girl’s night out.
 Learn to say no when your friends invite you to a game.
 Learn to say no to things that will cost you money.

-Accept where your financial journey is taking you, and enjoy the ride.
-We learned so much about ourselves during our financial journey.
+Accept where your frugal journey is taking you, and enjoy the ride.
+We learned so much about ourselves during our journey.
 We enjoyed finding ways to save money.
-We enjoyed the visits to the Library, the walks on the trails, anything that was free and available to us.
+The visits to the library, the walks on the trails, anything that was free and available to us.

-Remember that being frugal is a personal decision and how frugal you want to be depend on you and your family.
+Remember that being frugal is a personal decision and how frugal you want to depend on you and your family.
 Adapting to this lifestyle takes time and, like creating a budget, it will take time to get it right.